Sign in to access your Salford customer account, or see our other accounts.

 Do I have to attend the hearing?

-What if I wish to attend but I am unable to on the date arranged?
+What if I wish to attend the hearing but I am unable to on the date I am given?

 Is the decision of the appeals panel final?

 Yes, it is.
-The decision is binding on both you and the local authority/governing board.
+The decision is binding on both you and the school.
 Normally it is not possible to have your appeal re-heard unless you can show that it was not dealt with according to the proper procedures.

-You can complain about the way the appeal was carried out, but you can not complain about the decision itself.
+You can complain about the way the appeal was conducted, but you cannot complain about the decision itself.
+Details of how you can complain will be included in your decision letter and are summarised below.

 You should get a decision on your complaint within nine weeks (45 working days).
-You’ll be told if it’ll take longer.
-You’ll get a letter explaining the reasons for the decision.
-If DfE decides something went wrong with the appeals panel, it may:
+You will be told if it will take longer.
+You will get a letter explaining the reasons for the decision.
+If it is decided something went wrong with the appeals panel, it may be decided to:

 • ask the school to hold a new appeal hearing with a different panel